MFT# 105168 | Yasi@mcaft.com | 650-297-3400 x 4

 Location: Los Altos, CA

-Specialties: Adults / young adults with stress, overwhelm, anxiety, depression, loss, grief, relationship challenges, cultural and acculturation issues, maternal loss, infertility, adoption.
+Specialties: Adults / young adults with anxiety, depression, stress, overwhelm, loss, grief, relationship challenges.
+Maternal loss, infertility and adoption.
+Immigration, cultural and acculturation issues.
+Christian counseling.

 Yasi understands the challenges that come with fast-paced work environments and the stresses of life in Silicon Valley.
 She specializes in working with young adults and adults dealing with high-pressure jobs, stress, anxiety, depression, career changes, relationship challenges, grief, loss and major life transitions.
 She also has a passion for supporting women who are navigating infertility, maternal loss and adoption.